Last updated Wednesday 18 December 2018

 If any schools are closed due to the weather, parents should in the first instance be contacted by their school.
 Parents can also check individual school websites for updates and listen to BBC Radio Berkshire and other local radio stations for news of school closures in their area.

 The Council relies on schools to inform us of any closures during adverse weather.
-Schools which have so far informed the Council they are closed on Monday March 19th are:

 When temperatures fall to below freezing for three consecutive nights, the Council activates its Severe Weather Emergency Provision plan – or SWEP for short.
 This is to ensure homeless people do not have to bed down outside in freezing conditions.